 District Court is much more complicated than Conciliation Court.
 If possible, see a lawyer right away.
-If you don't have much income, call your legal aid office.
+If you have a low income, call your local legal aid office at 1(877) 696-6529.
+Or look for help from other programs at www.lawhelpmn.org/providers-and-clinics.